Consuming Drumstick (Shajan) During Pregnancy

 Drumstick pods and leaves are a rich source of essential nutrients that help boost immunity.
 While pregnant, Vitamin A proves to be a potent antioxidant that dissolves in fat, safeguarding cells and tissues against harm, promoting mucous membrane healing, and boosting immunity.

 Drumstick is a tonic for people who love skincare.
 It boosts skin health, promoting blemish-free, clear skin.

 Drumsticks are helpful in clearing and enhancing vision.

 Side Effects of Consuming Drumstick

-- The moringa flowers are also not safe for consumption by pregnant women and breastfeeding moms as they can contain toxic chemicals.
+- The moringa flowers are also unsafe for consumption by pregnant women and breastfeeding moms as they can contain toxic chemicals.

-Hence, one must wash all the vegetables thoroughly before consuming them during pregnancy or otherwise.
+Hence, one must thoroughly wash all the vegetables before consuming them during pregnancy.

-If you want to include drumstick in your pregnancy diet, here are some ways you can try.
-But make sure you speak to your doctor and nutritionist before including drumstick in your diet –
+If you want to include drumsticks in your pregnancy diet, here are some ways you can try.
+But make sure you speak to your doctor and nutritionist before including drumsticks in your diet –

 - You can use the leaves in soup.